Skip to main content

 String detectedType = tika.detect(file.getInputStream());

-if (!ALLOWED_TYPES.contains(detectedType)) {
+if (!Set.of("image/jpeg", "image/png", "application/pdf").contains(detectedType)) {

-throw new BadRequestException("File type not allowed: " + detectedType);
+throw new BadRequestException("File type not allowed");

 }

-// ✅ Rename file — never trust original filename (path traversal)
+// Rename file โ€” NEVER trust original filename (path traversal risk)

 String safeFilename = UUID.randomUUID() + getExtension(detectedType);

-// ✅ Store outside web root
+// Store OUTSIDE web root

 Path destination = storageRoot.resolve(safeFilename).normalize();